Get unlimited medical and up to $7,500 luggage cover with Tick Top Travel Insurance

 - Travel delays.
 If your travel is delayed for more than 12 hours by circumstances out of your control, for example due to bad weather or industrial action by airline employees, Tick Top Travel Insurance provides a benefit to cover the necessary costs of food, drink and other expenses.

-- Natural disaster cover.
+- Natural disaster cover (Optional upgrade).
 You will be covered for medical, cancellation, curtailment and travel delay expenses incurred in the event of unexpected and extraordinary natural phenomena such as floods, earthquakes, tsunamis.

 - Baggage and valuables.
 If your luggage or personal belongings are lost, stolen or damaged during your journey, the cost of repairing or replacing them is covered by your insurance.